oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 A non-normative list of changes from OAuth 2.0 is listed below:

-* The authorization code grant is extended with the functionality from PKCE ({{RFC7636}}) such that the only method of using the authorization code grant according to this specification requires the addition of the PKCE parameters
+* The authorization code grant is extended with the functionality from PKCE ({{RFC7636}}) such that the default method of using the authorization code grant according to this specification requires the addition of the PKCE parameters
 * Redirect URIs must be compared using exact string matching as per Section 4.1.3 of {{I-D.ietf-oauth-security-topics}}